uibk-dps-teaching/proSemDistrSysWS2021/Task2/README.md

 1. Investigate how the speedup achieved by using 2 VMs instead of one depends on the way you split the workload file.
 2. What is the optimal way to split the file?

+### Task Upload

+In order to pass this task, you have to upload the .java files of your task project and a text file containing the speedup discussion to OpenOlat.